Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 <img src="Statistical_Learning_Final_Report_files/figure-html/beverage_barplot-2.png" style="display: block; margin: auto;" />

-Now we want to compare the total calories for each categories of bevarage.
-First we aggrgate the data to obtain the total calories for each categories of bevarage and then we create a barplot to visualize the results.
+At this point, we aim to compare the total calorie content among different beverage categories.
+To do so, we first aggregate the data to obtain the total calories for each beverage category.
+Secondly, we construct a bar plot to visually represent the results.

 ``` r